PHuhn/WordPress-Child-Theme-Addons/README.md

 The arguments are as follows:
 - format:        (default is rectangle) rectangle or circle,
 - post_type:     (default to none) a custom post type,
-- category_slug: (default to none) a post category slug or comma seperated slugs, if blank the latest posts,
+- category_slug: (default to none) a post category slug or comma separated slugs, if blank the latest posts,
-- tag_slug:      (default to none) a post tag slug or comma seperated slugs, if blank then see category_slug
+- tag_slug:      (default to none) a post tag slug or comma separated slugs, if blank then see category_slug
 - posts_per_row: (default is 5) the number of posts displayed in a row,
-- showposts:     (default is 5) the number of posts to displayed.
+- showposts:     (default is 5) the number of posts to display.

 ## <div name='gc_posts_slider'>gc_posts_slider</div>